lionelmace/roks-3scale/README.md

     terraform apply -var-file="testing.auto.tfvars"
     ```

-> You can also provision the Cloud Services via IBM Cloud Schematics.
+> You can also provision the Cloud Services via IBM Cloud [Schematics](https://cloud.ibm.com/schematics/workspaces) by importing this link into a new Schematics workspace https://github.com/lionelmace/roks-3scale/tree/main/terraform.

 ## Connect to the OpenShift Cluster